 4 cups all purpose flour (plus extra for kneading)

-1/4 cups water (may need more if your dough is dry!)
+1 cup water at least (may need more if your dough is dry!)

 1/2 tsp salt